 Mr. Burrow liked college far better than high school.
 He had a lot of friends, and his involvement with the student government and with various liberal groups kept him busy all the time.
 He spent most of time with his friends, probably too much of it at Tony's and Steb's, two seedy bars on College Hill in Cedar Falls.
+He was also active in the Wesley Foundation, the United Methodist campus ministry.

 Mr. Burrow spent the summers of 1991 and 1992 at the University of Southern Mississippi in Hattiesburg.
 He was part of a special graduate honors program, and his major was secondary mathematics education.
 While he studied harder than at any other time in his life, he also spent a lot of time basking in the sun on the Gulf Coast beaches, savoring the excitement of New Orleans, and having endless fun with new-found friends.
 He remembers those summers at "Southern" fondly as one of the most pleasant experiences of his adult life.
 He received a masters degree--with a 4.0 grade point average--in August, 1992.